edilbertoamorim/ICARE_sourcelocalization/README.md

     Source_localization_files/leadfield_output (generated)
 - **Output:** Features and PSDs saved in Data/OUTPUT/Source_Reconstruction/<PATIENT_ID>

-> **Note:** If lead fields are not already generated, run LFM_generation.m using mri data and adapting the electrodes to the headmodel (manually) before Step 1.
+> **Note:** If lead fields are not already generated, run LFM_generation.m using mri data and adapting the electrodes to the headmodel (if not aligned already) before Step 1.

 ### Step 2: Visualize Features
 - Run A2_Plot_X_Features.m to generate the features maps.